Welcome

 Lots of exciting gigs coming up.
 The

-begins the long buildup to Spoleto.
+the long buildup to Spoleto.
 And quickly after that I'm out of town a lot for shows.
-It's gonna
+It's gonna be a wild

 More news soon on the CD recently recorded with Robert Lewis and Gerald Gregory.
 We should be